messiel12pr/CSSA-UPRA/Git_GitHub_&_GitLab_Tech_Section/Live_Demo/DEMO.md

 <h3>Create a local repo</h3>

+- Create a folder
-- In your terminal type the following command:
+- In your terminal type the following command (make sure you are inside the folder you created):
   - `git init`
 - Now configure your user details (use the same email as the one you use for GitHub)
   - `git config --global user.name "REPLACE-WITH-YOUR-NAME"`